xWink/DBSE/README.md

 * General Commands:

-  1. `!ping` - shows the latency between client and Discord servers in ms
-  2. `!flip` - flips a coin, displays an image and text of the side the coin landed on
+  1. `!flip` - flips a coin, displays an image and text of the side the coin landed on
-  3. `!id <number>` - shows the name of the user with the corresponding id number
+  2. `!id <number>` - shows the name of the user with the corresponding id number
+  3. `!info <course id>` - provides detailed information about the UoGuelph course with the corresponding id
+  4. `!ping` - shows the latency between client and Discord servers in ms

 # Forking
 In order to use this bot, you must create an `application.properties` file in src/main/resources.
 The following properties should be used: